The line plot is the most iconic of all the plots. To draw one in matplotlib, use the

 Easy.
-In this article, I’ll show you how to add axis labels, plot multiple lines and customise your plot to expertly showcase your data.
+In this article, I’ll show you how to add axis labels, plot multiple lines and customize your plot to expertly showcase your data.

 Like scatter plots, line plots show the relationship between two variables.
 Unlike scatter plots, they are often used to measure how a variable changes over time.
 Thus we would use a line plot to show how the stock market has performed rather than a scatter plot.